YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFILEXT, Database file xxxx extended from yyyy blocks to zzzz blocks at transaction aaaa

-Run Time/MUPIP Information: This operator log message indicates that the specified database file extended as described by the message.
+Run Time/MUPIP Information: This operator log message indicates that the specified database file was extended as described by the message.

 Action: -